Bixkitts/bb-net-lib/README.md

 - run "cmake .." and wait for completion
 - run "cmake --build . --target install" and wait for completion

-The library will be installed in the "install" folder in the base directory.
+The library will be installed in the "install" folder in the base directory if it isn't installed to the default (/usr/lib).
 Utilise it by adding the following lines to your project's CMakeLists.txt:

 - find_package(bbnetlib 0.1 CONFIG REQUIRED)